MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll: Software Architectures for Planning and Control

 \name can lift its full body weight using a two-finger gripper.
 To keep grasping smooth and safely, both for task execution and under external disturbances (e.g., pushing and pulling), we introduce compliance via force control.
 We employ an admittance controller that maps measured wrench to a desired motion (change in position).
 This is suitable for robots with position-controlled actuators that must still behave compliantly during contact.
 For clarity, we refer to the end-effector as the \emph{fingertip} and the wrist as the \emph{gripper base}.

-We build on the auto-tuning admittance framework from \citet{alex_admittance}, which adapts controller gains online to track position and wrench profiles, minimize slip, and avoid kinematic singularities and combine it with adding safety guarantees through a Reference Governor as shown in \citet{SchperbergICRA2026}.
+We build on the auto-tuning admittance framework from \citet{alex_admittance, schperberg2026safewholebodylocomanipulationcombined}, which adapts controller gains online to track position and wrench profiles, minimize slip, and avoid kinematic singularities.
+Prior work does not provide formal safety guarantees, so we add a Reference Governor (RG) (\citet{ref_gov1}) to enforce constraints during force control (Sec.~\ref{reference_gov}).
 The overall architecture is shown in Fig.~\ref{fig:admittance_framework}.
 Details of the auto-tuning module and ablations are found in \citet{alex_admittance}; we summarize the core controller here.

 The admittance dynamics are:

 where $\mathcal{W}_{\rm meas},\mathcal{W}_{\rm ref}\in\mathbb{R}^{6k}$ are measured and desired wrenches at fingertip or contact $k$, with $\mathcal{W}=[\mathbf{f}^\top,\boldsymbol{\tau}^\top]^\top$ ($\mathbf{f}\in\mathbb{R}^{3k}$ forces and $\boldsymbol{\tau}\in\mathbb{R}^{3k}$ torques). $\mathbf{M}_{d}$ (invertible), $\mathbf{D}_{d}$, and $\mathbf{K}_{d}\in\mathbb{R}^{6k\times 6k}$ are diagonal desired mass, damping, and stiffness matrices, and $\mathbf{K}_{f}\in\mathbb{R}^{6k\times 6k}$ scales wrench sensitivity. $\mathbf{X}_{\rm cur}$ and $\mathbf{V}_{\rm cur}$ are fingertip pose and velocity with $\mathbf{X}_{\text{cur}}=[\mathbf{p}^\top,\boldsymbol{\Theta}^\top]^\top$, where $\mathbf{p}\in\mathbb{R}^{3k}$ and $\boldsymbol{\Theta}\in\mathbb{R}^{3k}$ is the fingertip position and orientation. $\mathbf{X}_{\rm ref}$ is the reference trajectory, and Euler-angle differencing is handled as in \citet{Bullo_Euler}.
 The resulting $\mathbf{\ddot{x}}$ is discretized using Euler integration to obtain $\mathbf{x}$, then mapped to joint commands via inverse kinematics, $f_{\rm kin}^{-1}(\mathbf{x})=\theta_{\text{joint angles}}$, and sent to low-level motor controllers.